 Molly's Patrol was established in the memory of Molly Bryant to further educate beach goers about the hidden dangers of rip currents and other beach hazards.
 On January 1, 2012 Surf Rescue was moved to the Fire Department and the Beach Safety Division was created.

 As Lifeguards our goal is to provide a safe beach environment for all of our visitors.
 Feel free to stop by any lifeguard tower to ask about current beach conditions or regulations.

 - Surf Rescue operates as an Advanced United States Lifesaving Association (USLA) agency providing water safety and medical aid.

-- We consist of 20 lifeguards: 2 full time and 18 seasonal employees.
+- We consist of 24 seasonal lifeguards: 2 full time and 2 part time.

 - Covering almost 8 miles of coastline ranging from Flora-Bama to the Gulf State Park Pavilion.

 - Lifeguards operate from March 1st to October 31st every day from 10 a.m. to 6 p.m.
 (In the summer months - Memorial Day to Labor Day - Surf Rescue runs a staggered shift, which provides a skeleton crew of lifeguards until sunset.)